<?xml version="1.0" encoding="utf-8"?>

 <item>

-<guid isPermaLink="true">https://gatevillelawfirm.ocv-aws-06.com/blog/when-children-are-estranged-disinheritance-and-the-hidden-litigation-risks-in-estate-planning</guid>
+<guid isPermaLink="true">https://www.gatevillelawfirm.ocv-aws-06.com/blog/why-beneficiary-designations-and-simple-trusts-fail-illinois-families-when-it-matters-most</guid>

-<pubDate>2026-03-16 00:00:00</pubDate>
+<pubDate>2026-05-04 00:00:00</pubDate>

 </item>